Rusyn may plead guilty in Capitol riot case

 Romano said he should be able to finalize his work within two weeks and suggested another status conference in three to four weeks.

-Jackson set that for Sept.
+Jackson set the status conference for Sept.
 1 at 9:30 a.m.
 If the plea agreement is finalized and provided to her before then, that could become the date for Rusyn to formally plead guilty, Jackson said.

 Prosecutors say Rusyn joined people who tried to enter the U.S. House chamber and called Capitol Police fending them off traitors.
 They chanted threats against House Speaker Nancy Pelosi and "stop the steal," the rallying cry that falsely claims vote fraud cost Trump reelection.